rudi-c/rudi-c.github.io/_posts/2017-04-13-journey-valedictorian.md

 That being said, I've received comments that the speech in general has structural issues.
 The main point can be felt, but is not verbalized clearly.
 The power & warmth section is the biggest offender as coming out of nowhere, and I was intending to revisit it again, possibly removing it entirely.

-> I would like to finish off with a quote.
+> And I would like to finish off with a quote.
 I've come across many quotes over the years.
 I chose this one not because some famous person said it and it sounded nice.
 But, because this quote has, in my time here, come up over and over and over and has always been relevant.

 Quotes are nice.
 They're basically a selection of the nicest-sounding sentences people have come up with in human history.
 People 'quote' quotes for a reason.